tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 * the consensus parameter updates
 * the validator updates

-With ABCI++, an Application may decide to keep using the next-block execution model, however the new methods introduced, `PrepareProposal` and `ProcessProposal` allow for a new execution model, called same-block execution.
+With ABCI++, an Application may decide to keep using the next-block execution model;
+however the new methods introduced, `PrepareProposal` and `ProcessProposal` allow for a new execution model, called _same-block execution_.
 An Application implementing this execution model, upon receiving a raw proposal via `PrepareProposal` and potentially modifying the list of transactions, the Application fully executes the resulting prepared proposal as though it was the decided block.
 The results of the